reisxd/TizenBrew/README.md

 # Translations

-You can read the [guide](./docs/TRANSLATION.md) to translate TizenBrew UI language into your native language.
+You can read the [guide](./docs/TRANSLATION.md) to translate TizenBrew into your native language.